 Why Battlemead is special

-Of the more than 70 species of bird seen there recently many are nesting birds in the Spring and Summer in the hedgerows and woodland areas, as well as ducks, geese, swans and Kingfishers in the wetland areas and along the stream.
+Of the 90 species of bird seen there recently many are nesting birds in the Spring and Summer in the hedgerows and woodland areas, as well as ducks, geese, swans and Kingfishers in the wetland areas and along the stream.
 The flooded areas in the winter attract wild ducks, including Teal and Wigeon, coming to Britain from their breeding grounds in Scandinavia and beyond.
 Migrant and breeding waders can also be seen there – Oystercatchers, Lapwing, occasional Snipe and Sandpipers along with a few rare visitors.

 Raptors, in the form of Kestrels, Sparrowhawks, Buzzards and Red Kite, are regulars there and, in the summer, the rarer Hobby is there catching dragonflies and other insects.
 Barn Owls were breeding there until, sadly, the disturbance caused by human visitors following the acquisition was likely the cause of this ending last year; Tawny Owls and Little Owls also nest locally.